Smart spectrum and regulatory decisions are key to connecting the world

 Viasat's Evan Dixon discusses the company's increasing presence in the European broadband market and how satellite can help Europe meet its connectivity goals.

 The world looks to the United States for leadership in space-based communications.
 Ever since we landed men on the moon while an enthralled country watched live, the U.S. space industry has invested heavily in innovation and delivered reliable, critical, community-lifting results — thanks to the certainty of a portion of radio spectrum available for satellite broadband connectivity.
-But the continued security, reliability and unique scalability of satellite broadband require the continued protection of the spectrum used today for that purpose. [...]
+But the continued security, reliability and unique scalability of satellite broadband require the continued protection of the spectrum used today for that [...]

 Tom Stroup, president of the Satellite Industry Association, spoke to the Senate Commerce, Science & Transportation Committee about the importance of spectrum for satellite communications